why Change Healthcare Inc. [CHNG] is a Good Choice for Investors After New Price Target of $27.31

 Today, the Company announced that it has declared a one-time special dividend of $2.00 in cash per each issued and outstanding share of common stock of the Company.
 The special dividend will be paid to stockholders of record of the Company’s common stock as of immediately prior to the effective time of the Merger which pursuant to Nasdaq requirements will occur no less than ten (10) days from today, subject to the satisfaction of closing conditions.
 The special dividend will be payable on or about the first business day following the closing of the Merger.

-Change Healthcare Inc. stock has also gained 7.07% of its value over the past 7 days.
-However, CHNG stock has inclined by 15.21% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 24.12% and gained 27.55% year-on date.
+Change Healthcare Inc. represents 326.56 million in outstanding shares, while the company has a total market value of $9.00 billion with the latest information.
+CHNG stock price has been found in the range of $27.43 to $27.55.

-The market cap for CHNG stock reached $8.93 billion, with 326.56 million shares outstanding and 325.74 million shares in the current float.
-Compared to the average trading volume of 3.80M shares, CHNG reached a trading volume of 10587374 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.39M shares, CHNG reached a trading volume of 28983518 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Change Healthcare Inc. [CHNG]:
+Here is what top equities market gurus are saying about Change Healthcare Inc. [CHNG]:

 Piper Sandler have made an estimate for Change Healthcare Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on September 20, 2022.
 The new note on the price target was released on September 20, 2022, representing the official price target for Change Healthcare Inc. stock.
 Previously, the target price had yet another raise to $27.75, while Truist analysts kept a Hold rating on CHNG stock.